joey-carlson/sis-engine/docs/IMPLEMENTATION_SUMMARY_one_loot_table_v1.0.md

 ## Overview

-Successfully converted 400+ D&D items from community-sourced "One Loot Table" CSV into SPAR's consequence-driven loot format.
+Successfully converted 400+ D&D items from community-sourced "One Loot Table" CSV into SiS's consequence-driven loot format.
 The pack now serves as the default loot source for all new campaigns.

 ## What Was Built